top of page

 Turtle Trophy

-Husband and WifeMedal Play – 9 Holes; Net Score (2nd weekend in July)
+Husband and Wife - Stroke or Foursome - 9 Holes; Net Score

 Coming to Dunany in 1944, Bruce Hunter and his wife Ida, later build their store on the Dunany Road.
 A paraplegic, Bruce had a great sense of humour and warm feeling for members of this community and he took a great deal of pleasure in making the patrons of his store members of the “International Society of Turtles” of which he was “The Chief”.
-The trophy was originally a plaque carved as a gift for Bruce Hunter.
+The trophy was originally a plaque carved by George Campbell as a gift for Bruce Hunter.
 The story of the wood used is printed on the back of the carving.
 The trophy was donated to the club in 1981 by Ida Hunter in memory of her husband, Bruce.
 The first winners in that year were Diana & Jim Minty.

 Bronze Trophy